wildmountainfarms/solarthing/README.md

 You can see how to set up the views and design documents for each database [here](couchdb.md)

+### Fragmented Packets
+Sometimes, an instance needs multiple packets to come from different sub-sources (different computers or different programs).
+When this happens, you can set up packets to be stored in the database fragmented.
+The way this works is simple.
+One program is the "master fragment", indicated by the lowest fragment-id.
+Other programs have higher fragment IDs.
+Each program has its own fragment ID, allowing you to distinguish between them in the database.

+When you read from the database, you iterate through master packets and find the nearest fragment for all the other fragment IDs.

+Example: <br/>
+Fragment 1: FX1, FX2, MX3, MX4 <br/>
+Fragment 2: Renogy Rover

 ### Duplicate Packets in a single PacketCollection
 It is expected that if the program falls behind trying to save packets, that what should be two or three PacketCollections are put into one.
+I have a simple way to try to filter these packets, "instant-only".
+This works most of the time, but not 100%.
-Without adding additional threads to the program, it is not possible to solve this.
+Without adding additional threads to the program, it is difficult to completely solve this.
 Because I do not plan to add additional threads to the program, it will remain like this so you should expect that a packet in the database may have one or two other identical packets from almost the same time.
+This is where [Identifiers](src/main/java/me/retrodaredevil/solarthing/packets/identification/Identifier.java) comes in.
+By adding packets to a Map, you can make sure that there's only one packet for each unique Identifier

 ### Inspiration
 @eidolon1138 is the one who originally came up with the idea to collect data from his Outback Mate device.
 He helped